actualizeit/giphy-viewer/README.md

 ## Running the tests

-Click a bunch on stuff and see what happens.
+Click a bunch of stuff and see what happens.
 Then tell me if you want.

 ## Built With